Writing and Rhetoric: multilingual writing, second language writing, trauma studies, writing in the disciplines

-Anna S. Habib, MFA, serves as Associate Director of Composition, managing the undergraduate composition courses for multilingual students at Mason's home campus and branch campus in Songdo, Korea.
-She also coordinates and teaches the Graduate Writing across the Disciplines courses for INTO Mason’s international graduate pathway program.
+Anna S. Habib serves as Associate Director of Composition, managing the undergraduate composition courses for multilingual students at Mason's home campus and branch campus in Songdo, Korea.
+She is also the English department liaison to INTO Mason, coordinating and teaching the writing courses for international undergraduate and graduate pathway programs.

 Mallett, J. Haan & A. Habib (June 2016).
 Developing Disciplinary Expertise, Bilinguality, Peer Mentorship, and Language Policy: Four Pedagogical Innovations in the Context of a Graduate Pathway Program.
 In S. Simpson, N. Caplan, M. Cox, T. Phillips (Eds.).
 Supporting Graduate Student Writers: Research, Curriculum and Program Design.
 Ann Arbor, MI: University of Michigan Press.